joemasilotti/turbolinks/README.md

 If you're using Turbolinks with a Rails application this optimization will happen automatically for non-GET XHR requests that redirect using `redirect_to`.

-# Advanced Usage

-## Designating Permanent Elements

-Consider a Turbolinks application with a shopping cart.
-At the top of each page is an icon with the number of items currently in the cart.
-This counter is updated dynamically with JavaScript as items are added and removed.

-Now imagine a user who has navigated to several pages in this application.
-She adds an item to her cart, then presses the Back button in her browser.
-Upon navigation, Turbolinks restores the previous page’s state from cache, and the cart item count erroneously changes from 1 to 0.

-To avoid this problem, Turbolinks allows you to mark certain elements as _permanent_.
-Permanent elements persist across page loads, so that any changes made to those elements do not need to be reapplied after navigation.

-Designate permanent elements by giving them an HTML `id` and annotating them with `data-turbolinks-permanent`.
-Before each render, Turbolinks matches all permanent elements by `id` and transfers them from the original page to the new page, preserving their data and event listeners.

-## TODO: Setting a Root Location

 ## Full List of Events

 Turbolinks emits events that allow you to track the navigation lifecycle and respond to page loading.
 Except where noted, events are fired on `document`.

 - `turbolinks:click` fires when a Turbolinks-enabled link is clicked.
 The clicked element is the event target.
 Access the requested location with `event.data.url`.
 Cancelable.
-- `turbolinks:visit` fires before visiting a location.
+- `turbolinks:before-visit` fires before visiting a location.
 Does not fire when navigating by history.
 Access the requested location with `event.data.url`.
 Cancelable.
+- `turbolinks:visit` fires immediately after a visit starts.
 - `turbolinks:request-start` fires before issuing a network request to fetch a page.
 - `turbolinks:request-end` fires after a network request completes.
 - `turbolinks:before-cache` fires before the current page is saved to the cache.